Refusal reason

 - Infographics: Animations that show data, like circle charts, bar charts, locations, and more.

-For each submission, please provide a zip file with the following three elements for each template type per their unique file requirements:
+For each template submission, please provide a packaged zip file with the following three elements for each template type per their unique file requirements:

 1.1 Motion Graphics template files:

-- MOGRT files must be under 300MB in size.
-For larger files, see how to upload via SFTP.
+MOGRT files must be under 500MB in size.

 1.2 After Effects template files:

-- AET files must be under 2GB in size.
-For larger files, see how to upload via SFTP.
+AET files must be under 2GB in size.

-- Must include a tutorial folder that includes a video guide file or a text guide file.
+Must include a tutorial folder that includes a video file guide or a text file guide.

 1.3 Premiere Pro template files:

-- PRPROJ files must be under 2GB in size.
-For larger files, see how to upload via SFTP.
+PRPROJ files must be under 2GB in size.

-- Must include a tutorial folder that includes a video guide file or a text guide file.
+Must include a tutorial folder that includes a video file guide or a text file guide.

 2. Thumbnail image: